Kopernicus/Kronometer/README.md

   >
   >    if the year ends halfway through a day, the clock will go:
   >
-  >    Year 1 Day 365   ==>   Year 2 Day 0    (Instead of starting directly with Day 1)
+  >    Year 1 Day 365   ==>   Year 2 Day 1    (Hours, Minutes and Seconds do not reset)
   >
-  >    Day 0 will last untill Day 365 would have ended, then Day 1 will start.
+  >    Day 1 will last untill Day 365 would have ended, then Day 2 will start.
   >
   >  - **When *'true'***:
   >